Getting Around Denmark

 There are cycle lanes along many roads and, in the countryside, many miles of scenic cycle track.
 It's easy to take bikes on ferries, trains, buses and domestic air services.

-Dansk Autohjælp A/S (tel: +45 7010 8090).
+Dansk Autohjælp A/S (tel: +45 7010 8090; www.dah.dk).

-The main cities on all islands are connected to the rail network: Aalborg, Aarhus, Copenhagen, Esbjerg, Herning, Horsens, Odense and Randers.
+The main cities on all islands are connected to the rail network: Aalborg, Aarhus, Copenhagen, Esbjerg, Herning, Horsens, Kolding, Odense and Randers.
 Danish State Railways (DSB) (www.dsb.dk) operates a number of express trains called Lyntogs which provide long-distance, non-stop travel.

 DSB passenger fares are based on a zonal system.
-The cost depends on the distance travelled; the cost per kilometre is reduced the longer the journey.
+The cost depends on the distance travelled; the cost per kilometre is reduced on the longer the journey.
 Accompanied by an adult, up to two children under 12 years old travel free.
 There are also price reductions for passengers over 65 and groups of eight people or more.

-There are frequent ferry sailings from Kalundborg to Århus, Ebeltoft to Sjællands Odde and Rønne to Copenhagen.
+There are frequent ferry sailings from Zealand Odde to Ebeltoft and Aarhus, and Rønne to Køge.
 The larger ferries usually have restaurants or cafés and may have TV, video and cinema lounges, shops, play areas for children and sleeping rooms.
 Local car ferries link most islands to the road network.